zdask

 The AI Perils Buried in the Fine Print

-The AI Perils Buried in the Fine Print-November 2024
+The AI Perils Buried in the Fine Print-December 2024

 If there is one craze thats taken hold on Wall Street, it is the growth potential of generative artificial intelligence.
 If we succeed, everyone who uses our services will have a world-class AI assistant to help get things done, Meta CEO Mark Zuckerberg said Feb.1, with Amazon CEO Andy Jassy predicting that the tech will drive tens of billions of dollars in revenue in coming years.